 Back to the question, if you’re like me the first thought that came to mind was “Really, a sack of these little brown berries are going to get my clothes clean, in place of detergent – just berries…really, seems a bit nutty to me?!”
 But in the spirit of always trying to keep an open mind I decided while I’m waiting for the remainder of my shampoo ingredients I would experiment with these little guys in some laundry.

-Laundry needed to be done anyway so I it was a win win, as long as my clothes came out clean that is, otherwise it would’ve been $1.25 for the “test load” down the drain.
+Laundry needed to be done anyway so I it was a win win, as long as my clothes came out clean!
 So I figured what the heck, if anything I could re-wash the clothes a second time if need be (sorry water :( fortunately that wasn’t the case :).
-More about the outcome in a few.
+More about the outcome in a minute.

 Contrary to their name, it turns out soap nuts (which have been used for centuries in countries like India and Asia to clean all sorts of fabrics) aren’t actually a nut at all.
 They’re actually a berry-like fruit that grow on the Sapindus Mukorossi tree in tropical climates.